thetuningspoon/AdminPageFieldEditLinks/README.md

-# Page Select Edit Links for ProcessWire
+# Page Field Edit Links for ProcessWire
 Adds modal editing capability to ProcessWire's Page fields in the admin editor, allowing editors to easily view/edit the content of whichever page(s) have been selected.
 Edit links are updated in real time.
 Compatible with Select, AsmSelect, PageListSelect, PageListSelectMultiple, and PageAutoComplete inputfields.

 ## Instructions